 Level 3: Long-term suspension or possible short-term suspension considering mitigating factors.
 Narcotics, Alcoholic No student shall possess, use, distribute, sell, possess with intent to distribute Beverages, Controlled or sell, or conspire or attempt to distribute or sell, purchase, or be under the Substances, Chemicals, and influence of any narcotic drug, hallucinogenic drug, amphetamine, Drug Paraphernalia barbiturate, marijuana, anabolic steroid, other controlled substance, any alcoholic beverage, malt beverage, fortified wine, other intoxicating liquor, drug paraphernalia, counterfeit substance, any unauthorized prescription drug, or any other chemicals or products with the intention of bringing about a state of exhilaration, euphoria, or of otherwise altering the student's mood or behavior.
 The proper use of a drug authorized by valid medical prescription from a legally authorized health care provider shall not be considered a violation of this rule when the drug is taken by the person for whom the drug was prescribed.
-Possession : having the prohibited substance on the student's person or in another place where the student, either alone or jointly with others, has control over it.
+Possession: having the prohibited substance on the student's person or in another place where the student, either alone or jointly with others, has control over it.
 This may include, but is not limited to, possession of a prohibited substance in a book bag or desk.
 Use: the consumption, injection, inhalation or absorption of a prohibited substance into a student's body by any means.
 Under the influence: the use of any prohibited substance when the prohibited substance would influence a student's mood, behavior, or learning to any degree.
-Counterfeit Substance: any substance that is described or presented with the intention of deceiving another into believing that it is a substance prohibited under this policy.
-Unauthorized Prescription Drug: Any drug or medication that has not been prescribed for the student.
+Counterfeit Substance: any substance that is described or presented with the intention of description another into helioving that it is a substance machibited intention of deceiving another into believing that it is a substance prohibited under this policy.
+Unauthorized Prescription Drug : Any drug or medication that has not been prescribed for the student.
 Drug Paraphernalia : Objects used for ingesting, inhaling, or otherwise introducing controlled substances into the body, e.g., pipes, rolling papers, "roach" clips.
 Relevant evidence may be considered in determining whether an object is drug paraphernalia.
 Conspiracy: An agreement by two or more persons to commit an unlawful act in violation of this policy.
-Sell : the exchange of a prohibited substance for money, property, or any other benefit or item of value.
+Sell: the exchange of a prohibited substance for money, property, or any other benefit or item of value.
 Possess with Intent to Distribute/Sell: Intent to distribute or sell may be determined from the amount of the prohibited substance found, the manner in which it was packaged, the presence of packaging materials such as scales, baggies or other containers, or from statements or actions of the student that demonstrate an intent to distribute or sell.
-Distribute: to give, share, or pass a prohibited substance for any benefit or item of value, or when the student possessed the substance, at least in part, for the purpose of distribution. sist of a short- term suspension and may also require participation in a counseling program.
-The progr am shall be designed by the Principal and agreed to in writing by the parent,
+Distribute : to give, share, or pass a prohibited substance for any benefit or item of value, or when the student possessed the substance, at least in part, for the purpose of distribution Note: The alternative shall are the purpose of distribution. sist of a short- term suspension and may also require participation in a a magnetic state of the principal and agreed to in writing by the parent.